statelyai/xstate/docs/guides/interpretation.md

 # Interpreting Machines

-While a state machine/statechart with a pure `.transition()` function is useful for flexibility, purity, and testability, in order for it to have any use in a real-life application, something needs to:
+While a state machine/statechart with a pure `.transition()` function is useful for flexibility, purity, and testability, for it to have any use in a real-life application, something needs to:

 - Keep track of the current state, and persist it
 - Execute side-effects